A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 \subsubsection{\juanrrr{Summary}}

-\juanrrr{As we discuss in this section, PIM systems are finally becoming a reality in the form of PUM prototypes and PNM solutions.
-It is exciting that the industry is taking up PNM.
+\juanrrr{As we discuss in this section, PIM systems are finally becoming a reality in the form of PUM \omv{and PNM} prototypes and PNM solutions.
+It is exciting that the industry is taking up PNM \omv{and both researchers and designers are building prototype PIM systems}.
 We foreshadow that there will be more to come.
-We believe the existence of such real PIM hardware can greatly enable and accelerate software and adoption-related research for PIM, specifically PNM architectures, and can set a promising and useful baseline for future research in PNM systems.}
+We believe the existence of such real PIM hardware can greatly enable and accelerate software and adoption-related research for PIM, and can set a promising and useful baseline for future research in \omv{both PUM and} PNM systems.}